 - Don’t get scared.
 A scammer will try to convince you the lights or water are about to go out.
 If you’re actually behind on payments, the utility will send you a delinquent notice, probably more than once, and tell you the prospective shutoff date.

 - Don’t let a supposed utility employee into your home unless you have scheduled an appointment or reported a problem.
 Even if you have, check their identification first.

 - Don’t click on links in a utility-related email or text message unless you’re certain it’s from the real company.

-- Utilities United Against Scams offers detailed information on utility-related impostor cons on its website and in its comprehensive Consumer's Guide to Impostor Utility Scams.
+- Utilities United Against Scams, a consortium of more than 100 North American natural gas, electric and water companies and trade groups, offers detailed information on utility-related impostor cons on its website and in its Consumer's Guide to Impostor Utility Scams.

-- If you’ve been victimized, file a complaint with the Federal Trade Commission (online or at 877-382-4357) and report it to your state’s consumer protection office or utility commission.
+- If you’ve been victimized, file a complaint with the FTC (online or at 877-382-4357) and report it to your state’s consumer protection office or utility commission.

 More From the Fraud Resource Center